node-task/spec/README.md

 An object with the following properties and methods must be used to represent source data for node-task compliant modules to operate on.

 ### source
-An identifier for the buffer's source path, url, object, etc.
+An identifier for the buffer's source.
+Can be file path, url, object, etc.

 ### encoding
 The buffer's encoding type.